-Graduate students use the Lasell College GPS Registration & Billing System to enroll in classes.
-To prepare for registration, course requirements and detailed course descriptions for the Graduate Programs can be found in the Lasell College Academic Catalog.
+Graduate students use the Lasell University GPS Registration & Billing System to enroll in classes.
+To prepare for registration, course requirements and detailed course descriptions for the Graduate Programs can be found in the Lasell University Academic Catalog.
 The Course Offerings for graduate students can be found under Academics on the left hand side of MyLasell portal.

 For assistance selecting your courses or registering, contact your Graduate Enrollment Counselor, at 617.243.2400 or by email, email@example.com.

 As an F-1 visa holder, graduate international students are required to be registered for 9 credits during the fall and spring semesters.
 Any student who starts in the summer must also register for a total of 9 credits during their first summer term.
 Only 3 credits of the required 9 credits can be taken through an online course.
 The other 6 credits must be taken in hybrid form.